mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

    *  The specification is not tied to or heavily associated with one implementation
    *  The use case addressed by the specification is using the registry's extension point appropriately
    *  The requested value is appropriate to the use case, and not so generic that it may be considered 'squatting'
-   *  There are multiple interoperable implementations of the specification, or they are likely to emerge
+   *  There are multiple interoperable implementations of the specification, or such implementations are likely to emerge
    *  There is evidence of broad adoption
-   *  There is no likely conflict with IETF work or known work at other recognised SDOs (present or future)
+   *  There is no likely conflict with IETF work or known work at other recognized SDOs (present or future)

 The Expert(s) have discretion in applying these criteria; in some cases, they might judge it best to register an entry that fails one or more.
 The intent is to assure that successfully deployed community efforts have registered code points.
 As such, the criteria above are designed to preclude anticipatory registrations.